 Key Takeaways

-• DFCC Bank offers the best overall credit card value in Sri Lanka for 2026.
+DFCC Bank offers the best overall credit card value in Sri Lanka for 2026.
 Their guaranteed 1% cashback on every single transaction, with no minimum spend requirement and no category restrictions, is the highest flat-rate cashback in the country.
 The DFCC Visa Infinite card adds airport lounge access and comprehensive travel insurance for frequent travelers.
+High-income earners can access the DFCC Pinnacle World Mastercard with up to 3% total cashback on fuel, utilities, dining, travel, and overseas spending, while freelancers earning through platforms like Fiverr and Upwork get a dedicated World Mastercard with 2% cashback on foreign currency transactions.

 How Did We Compare and Rank the Best Credit Cards in Sri Lanka?